RSPCA Shop Next Gen Education

 We have concerns about the trade and keeping of exotic pets.
 Trends are often linked to social media, film and TV, as was the case with the demand for terrapins following the film 'Teenage Mutant Ninja Turtles'.

 We're opposed to wild-caught animals being part of the exotic pet trade, as these animals are taken from the wild and often transported long distances.
-Here's more on why we're concerned about exotic pets.

 Exotics have specialist needs

 Impulse buying often means people haven't done their homework about the reality of what they're taking on with an exotic pet.
-Animals may become aggressive, grow very large, live for a long time or require a licence or paperwork to be legally kept or sold.
+Animals may become aggressive, grow exceptionally large, live for a long time or require a licence or paperwork to be legally kept or sold.

 Some exotic animals aren't suitable as pets